Authentic Lessons for 21st Century Learning

 Explain

-Display slide six.
-Pass out the attached Jigsaw Reading handout on Judaism, Christianity, and Islam to each group.
-Introduce students to the Jigsaw instructional strategy.
-Using this strategy, each student in a group will read about only one of the religions in the reading.
-Each person in the group will become the "expert" on the religion they read about and to share the information they learn with their partners.
-Note that each group member will also read the introduction, "Three Religions, One God."
+Display slide 7 and pass out the attached Jigsaw Reading handout to each group.
+Use the Jigsaw instructional strategy to divide the reading among the students in a group.
+Tell students that each person must read about one of the religions present in the reading.
+That person is the “expert” on that religion and should share out the information they learn about that religion with their partners.
+Notify students that each group member must also read the introduction of the reading titled, “Three Religions, One God.”

-Display slide seven.
-Introduce students to the CUS and Discuss instructional strategy as a means to analyze the text they have been assigned to read.
-As students read, ask them to circle important people to the religion, underline important books or writings, and star core beliefs of the religion.
-Give students about 10 minutes to read their part and complete annotating the article.
+Show slide 8.
+Introduce students to the CUS and Discuss annotation strategy.
+Tell students that as they read, they should circle important people, underline important books or writings, and star core beliefs of the religion.
+Allow students approximately ten minutes to read and annotate their articles.

 Extend